snomsionius/DiscordConnect/README.md

 6. Add the JAVASCRIPT to the TAPERMONKEY ADD-ON for your browser.
 7. Run Discord.
 8. Run the .exe and remember the SERVER ADRESS from the NOTIFICATION.
+9. Paste this ADRESS into the TAPERMONKEY SCRIPT.
-9. That's it, have fun.
+10. That's it, have fun.
-10. If you want to, support this project on KO-FI: https://ko-fi.com/hornyboy73263
+11. If you want to, support this project on KO-FI: https://ko-fi.com/hornyboy73263